Renew Your Texas Notary

 New!
 Renew Your Texas Notary Commission Online

-Our paperless notary application wizard will guide you step-by-step to complete and e-sign your Texas notary application online with a click of your computer mouse.
-This efficient paperless process will eliminate the need to print, scan, and then mail, fax or email your Texas notary application.
-It's your choice to apply online or offline.
-Either way, we make it fast and easy for you to renew your Texas notary commission.
+Our paperless notary renewal application wizard will guide you step by step to complete and e-sign your Texas notary renewal application online with a click of your mouse.
+This efficient, paperless process will eliminate the need to print, scan, and then mail, fax, or email your Texas notary application.
+You may choose to apply online or offline.
+Either way, we make it fast and easy for you to become a Texas notary public.

-Speed - Your application will be approved faster, which means you'll get your commission sooner!
+Your notary application will be approved faster, which means you'll get your commission sooner!

-Accuracy - The Secretary of State will use your information exactly as you type it.
-You will not have to worry about someone else making a mistake with your application.
+The Texas Secretary of State will use your information exactly as you type it.
+You will not have to worry about someone else making a mistake while completing your notary application.

-Tracking - You will be able to track the status of your application online, and you will receive notifications regarding the status of your application.
+You will be able to track the status of your application online, and you will receive email notifications regarding the status of your application.

 Don't want to renew online?

-Renewing online is safe, easy, and fast, but if you'd prefer to apply offline, just follow these three simple steps to start the application process.
+Renewing your Texas notary commission online is safe, easy, and fast, but if you'd prefer to renew offline, follow these three simple steps to start the renewal notary application process.

-We will get you approved as a Texas notary in five to ten working days.
+We will get your application renewed in ten to twenty working days.

-- Click here to print the Texas notary application forms.
+Click here to print the Texas notary renewal application forms.

-- Select the complete Texas notary package listed on the order form.
+Select one of the Texas Notary Commission Renewal Packages listed on the order form.
 Choose your stamp ink and case color.
 All our products are manufactured in-house, comply with Texas notary laws, and come with a lifetime replacement guarantee.

-- Mail us your completed Texas notary application, order form, and payment.
-We will review your application for accuracy, issue the bond, and file it with the Secretary of State.
-We will ship your supplies to you once you are approved as a notary public.
+Mail us your completed Texas notary renewal application, order form, and payment.
+We will review your renewal notary application for accuracy, issue the bond, and file it with the Secretary of State.
+We will ship your supplies once you are approved as a notary public.

 Texas notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent in Texas.